karatelabs/karate/karate-netty/README.md

 ```cucumber
 * string message = filePart.value
 ```

+Also refer to [this article](https://software-that-matters.com/2021/07/02/mock-a-file-server-with-karate-test-framework/) by Peter Quiel.

 ## `pathMatches()`
 Helper function that makes it easy to match a URI pattern as well as set [path parameters](#pathparams) up for extraction later using curly-braces.
 For example: